BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - Hatred (Gundabad)

-**ACTIVE/PASSIVE RULES**

-- **Durin's Heir** `PASSIVE` - Thrain's Stand Fast has a range of 12" and also affects friendly Dwarf Hero models.
+- **Durin's Heir** `PASSIVE`

+Thrain's Stand Fast has a range of 12" and also affects friendly Dwarf Hero models.

-- **The Ring of Durin** `PASSIVE` - If Thrain carries the Ring of Durin, once per game after the Priority roll has taken place, you may re-roll the Priority roll.
+- **The Ring of Durin** `PASSIVE`

+If Thrain carries the Ring of Durin, once per game after the Priority roll has taken place, you may re-roll the Priority roll.

 </div>